ClickCease

 Liability Issues in Rodeo Accidents

-If you are an athlete, there may be cases when you may be able to sue the rodeo operator for injuries, damages, and losses you suffered.
+If you are an athlete, there may be cases when you can sue the rodeo operator for injuries, damages, and losses you suffered.

 Spectators may suffer injuries as a result of being gored or trampled by escaped rodeo animals.
 They may be trampled by other spectators in a crowded stadium or be injured in a car accident or pedestrian accident in a crowded parking lot.